abdrahmansoltan/Learning-Notes/React/01-React.md

 - `history.replace` vs `history.push`:
   - in case of `push` - a new record is added in the history, and user can go back
   - in case of `replace` it deletes the last record and puts the new one.
-So if you will not use the go back, Usually when redirecting from an invalid url
+So if you will not use the go back
+    - > Usually when redirecting from an invalid url

 ```js
 import { useHistory } from 'react-router-dom';